Skip to Main Content

 Dedicated to Supporting the Home-Based Child Care Sector

-Home-based child care (HBCC) is the most common form of child care in the United States, particularly in racially, culturally, linguistically, and geographically marginalized communities.
-It includes a continuum of practitioners from grandparents to licensed child care educators who care for children in their own homes, rather than a child care facility or daycare.
+Home-based child care (HBCC) is the most common form of child care in the United States.
+It includes a continuum of practitioners from grandparents to licensed child care educators who care for children in their own home-based small businesses, rather than a child care facility or daycare.
+HBCC is a critical support for working families.

 Did you know?